Pharrell merges entertainment and fashion for Louis Vuitton's confident menswear debut - ExBulletin

 After Vuitton’s bustling late-night showcase, a more subdued morning scene unfolded at Chanel headquarters.
 Members of the fashion press gathered, copious portions of coffee and croissants in hand, to attend a breakfast presentation of the Chanel Resort collection.
 Thus began the glamorous marathon that is Paris Fashion Week.

-Themes from Hollywood’s Golden Age characterized designer Virginie Viards’ collection, which was first unveiled in Los Angeles.
-The pieces incorporated stylistic elements to allude to the 1920s and 1930s, albeit in a contemporary way.
+Themes from Hollywood’s Golden Age characterized designer Virginie Viards’ collection, incorporating allusions to the 1920s and 1930s.
+They were infused with a distinct 1980s influence in glitter and vibrant colors.

 Viard featured a long, loose coat, a staple style one might associate with art deco-era film producers.
 Continuing the Hollywood motif, a lace A-line mini dress drew its bleeding color palette from an LA sunset, a nod to Sunset Boulevard.
 Additionally, a tiered gathered skirt carried the pink and white striped pattern commonly associated with the Beverly Hills Hotel.